moatorres/infrago/README.md

 ### An Open-Source Static FileServer Written in Go

-Infrago is an open-source static file server application based on the native `net/http` module.
+InfraGo is an open-source static file server application based on the native `net/http` module.
 This project was created as an exercise and should serve as a simple example of what you can build with [Go](https://go.dev/), [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/).

 https://github.com/moatorres/infrago/assets/44585769/8109d758-6215-48a6-b888-d1c1cec94a9b